Why Belgium has recorded so many coronavirus deaths

 Belgian officials acknowledge that the country has been hit hard.

-“We count very accurately, but that does not alleviate that we were also severely hit,” said Steven Van Gucht, the head of viral diseases at Belgium’s equivalent of the Centers for Disease Control.
+“We count very accurately, but that does not alleviate that we were also severely hit,” said Steven Van Gucht, the head of viral diseases at Belgium’s equivalent of the Centers for Disease Control and Prevention.

 One explanation, he said, might be Belgium’s relative population density in comparison to its neighbors: the Brussels airport, an international transportation hub, might have helped seed the disease in the crowded capital region.
 And many Belgians were on skiing vacations in northern Italy during national school vacations in late February.

-Belgium’s nursing homes account for more than half of its deaths, partly because older Belgians are more likely than their counterparts in other European countries to live in elder care housing.
+Belgium’s nursing homes account for more than half of its deaths, partly because older Belgians are more likely than their counterparts in other European countries to live in elder-care housing.
 Public health authorities acknowledge that they were slow to realize the risks the homes posed as a vector to spread the disease.
-The Belgian military deployed to a few nursing homes to help keep them running after many of their workers were themselves struck by coronavirus.
+The Belgian military deployed to a few nursing homes to help keep them running after many of their workers were themselves struck by the coronavirus.

-The World Health Organization has said it believes up to half of deaths from the coronavirus in Europe might be in elder care homes.
+The World Health Organization has said it believes up to half of deaths from the coronavirus in Europe might be in elder-care homes.

 Van Gucht said Belgian officials didn’t believe their nursing home situation was any worse than elsewhere in Europe, and they believe it has been brought under control through testing and giving protective equipment to staff.